Can Fractional Time Operators Reproduce Gravitational-Wave Memory? A No-Go Result: Definitions and Classification

+For $F4$ class operators with a non-singular kernel, linearity is the only property universally satisfied under criterion $C_2$, and the remaining properties do not exhibit a uniform pattern \cite{Teodoro2019}.

-There are a few properties that, in some sense, characterize the fractional derivative operators in terms of the laws the FD violates.
-However, new definitions were proposed in \cite{Khalil2014,Katugampola2014}, which retain some classical properties of the ordinary derivative.
-Tarasov argued that these definitions are not fractional derivatives, since they can be represented by a finite set of integer order derivatives \cite{Tarasov2013}.
-Moreover, the well-defined fractional derivatives were shown to necessarily be nonlocal and do not obey the classical chain rule \cite{Tarasov2016,Tarasov2018}.
-Consistent with this view, we exclude local operators (F3 class) to model the nonlinear memory effect.
+There are a few properties that, in some sense, characterize the fractional derivative operators in terms of the laws that the fractional derivatives violate.
+However, new definitions were proposed in \cite{Khalil2014,Katugampola2014}, which retain some of the classical properties of integer-order derivatives.
+Tarasov argued that these definitions are not fractional derivatives, as a finite set of integer-order derivatives can represent them \cite{Tarasov2013}.
+Moreover, well-defined fractional derivatives were shown to be nonlocal and do not obey the classical chain rule \cite{Tarasov2016,Tarasov2018}.
+Consistent with these views, we exclude local operators ($F3$ class) and operators with non-singular kernels ($F4$ class) to model the nonlinear memory effect.

-Since our models involve the wave equation and the quadrupole moment and require physically standard initial conditions, we use the left-sided Caputo fractional derivative \cite{Caputo1967}:
+Since our models involve the wave equation and the quadrupole moment and require physically meaningful initial conditions, we use the left-sided Caputo fractional derivative \cite{Caputo1967}: